Industrial and Commercial Carpet Removal and Preparation

 All Around Surfaces uses the latest technology that is environmentally safe with our industrial-grade floor scrapping machines.
 They are designed as battery operated vehicles, so they do not have gas or propane fumes.
 Attached to the machine is a vacuum air filter that traps dust and debris that is kicked up when removing the flooring.

-Our ride on floor scrapper is designed to reduce the amount of time it takes to remove flooring.
-It can actually save up to seventy-five percent of the time it originally took to remove most floorings.
+Our ride-on floor scraper is designed to reduce the amount of time it takes to remove flooring.
+It can actually save up to 75% of the time it originally took to remove most floorings.
 While the job is messy, we guarantee we will remove any of the old debris prior to prepping the floor for its new covering.

-Once the floor scrapper has scrapped up all the floor, the sub-flooring needs to be prepared for whatever is going to be installed.
-All the debris must be removed and disposed up properly.
-It is recommended the floor is pressure washed to get rid of any dust residue.
+Once the floor scraper has scraped up all the floor, the sub-flooring needs to be prepared for whatever is going to be installed.
+All the debris must be removed and disposed of properly.
+It is recommended that the floor is pressure washed to get rid of any dust residue.

-Glued Plank had different requirements depending on the sub floor.
-The floor needs to be level and all bumps should be removed.
-If there is a wooden floor, it’s moisture content should not be more than ten percent cm.
-For concrete the moisture content should not be more than two-point-five percent cm and for anhydrite the moisture should not be more than point five percent cm.
+Glued plank flooring has different requirements depending on the sub floor.
+The floor needs to be level, and all bumps should be removed.
+If there is a wooden floor, its moisture content should not be more than 10% cm.
+For concrete, the moisture content should not be more than 2.5% cm, and for anhydrite, the moisture should not be more than .5% cm.
 A leveling compound can smooth out any regularities.
-Once the floor is dry and clean the glued plank can be installed.
+Once the floor is dry and clean, the glued plank can be installed.

 Hardwood floors need to be prepared much the same as the glued plank.
-Flooring manufactures will put the maximum level of moisture that will work with their product.
-The underlayment is then laid out as it provides a moisture barrier.
-Then install the hardwood floor.
+Flooring manufactures will provide the maximum level of moisture that will work with their product.
+The underlayment is then laid out, as it provides a moisture barrier.
+Then, we install the hardwood floor.

 Vinyl and Vinyl Tiles